Food Preparation Basics for Growing Restaurants

 Online employee scheduling software that makes shift planning effortless.

 How to Properly Prepare Beef

 Although you'll find that many diners enjoy rare and medium-rare beef dishes, there are risks associated with undercooked beef.
 You'll need to check the guidelines in your state to determine how best to handle requests from customers.
 From a food preparation standpoint, properly preparing beef helps prevent cross-contamination to stop food poisoning.

 If beef products are shipped to your restaurant frozen, they should be thawed in a refrigerator.
 They should never be thawed out at room temperature.
 It should be stored separately from other ingredients, such as produce.
-Use separate cutting boards and utensils to prepare the beef to be cooked.
+Use separate cutting boards and preparation equipment to prepare the beef to be cooked.

 All utensils, surfaces, and cutting boards should be washed in hot soapy water.
-Cutting boards should be sanitized on a routine basis to ensure that bacteria hasn't made its way into porous material.
+Cutting boards should be sanitized on a routine basis by preparation workers to ensure that bacteria hasn't made its way into porous material.

 Internal temperature for beef depends on the diner's preference.
 Rare temperature is 125 degrees F; medium-rare is 130 to 135 degrees F; medium is 135 to 140 degrees F; medium well is 140 to 150 degrees F, and well done is 155+ degrees F.

 Much like with pork, the best way to determine the proper internal temperature is to make use of a digital meat thermometer.
 Insert the thermometer into the thickest part of the meat and not touching the bone.
 And, of course, wash the digital thermometer without immersing it in hot soapy water before using it again to help prevent cross-contamination.

 Proper preparation of poultry is incredibly important.
 Raw poultry packaging is known for its leakage.
 It can easily contaminate work surfaces, cutting boards, and utensils.
 Raw poultry also spoils quickly if it isn't properly stored.